ondrejkonec/ondrejkonecny/src/pages/blog/how-the-css-box-model-works/index.md

 ---
+layout: ../../../layouts/MarkdownPostLayout.astro

-title: "How the CSS box model works"
+title: 'How the CSS box model works'
+pubDate: 2020-11-10
+upDate: 2020-11-10
-description: "CSS Box Model is a fundamental concept that every developer dealing with web interface should be familiar with.
-In this article, I explain how the CSS Box Model works and what its pitfalls are."
+description: 'CSS Box Model is a fundamental concept that every developer dealing with web interface should be familiar with.
+In this article, I explain how the CSS Box Model works and what its pitfalls are.'
-date: 2020-11-10
-tags:
+tags: ["CSS", "front-end"]
-  - hp
-  - post
-layout: "layouts/blog-detail.njk"
 ---

 <nav class="toc">
   <ol>
     <li><a href="#css-box-model">CSS Box Model</a></li>